egorsmkv/Scribosermo/README.md

 By default, the checkpoints are provided under the same licence as this repository, but a lot of datasets have extra conditions (for example non-commercial use only) which also have to be applied.
+The QuartzNet models are double licenced withs Nvidia's NGC, because they use their pretrained weights.
 Please check this yourself for the models you want to use.

 **English**: